 Forty full-time and 30 part-time faculty serve students in concentrations including performance, music education, music management, music recording and technology, composition and jazz studies.
 Faculty in the School of Music have studied nationally and internationally, and are widely recognized and sought for guest conducting, consultations, guest teaching and research presentations.
 Through faculty initiatives, students have been able to visit Russia, China, Europe, and Latin America.

 The School of Music complex includes five venues: the Standard Building, the Haas Howell Building, the Aderhold Learning Center, the Rialto Center for the Arts and the Florence Kopleff Recital Hall.
-The first two buildings are both on the National Register of Historic Buildings and comprise the school’s offices, classrooms, practice rooms, recording studio, and teaching studios.
-Two state-of-the-art rehearsal halls for choral and instrumental ensembles are located in the Aderhold Center.
+The first two buildings are on the National Register of Historic Buildings and house the school’s offices, classrooms, practice rooms, recording studio and teaching studios.
+Two state-of-the-art rehearsal halls for choral and instrumental ensembles are in the Aderhold Center.
 The Rialto Center is a 900-seat acoustically superb performance facility, and the recently renovated Kopleff Recital Hall is a 400-seat hall for chamber and solo performances.
-The School of Music also has a media center that incorporates a high-tech classroom for computer music instruction.
+The School of Music also has a media center that incorporates a technological classroom for computer music instruction.

 Standard Building contains school offices, classrooms, practice rooms, a recording studio, and teaching studios.